Dharam Sankat Mein: Plot

-Dharampal Trivedi (Paresh Rawal), a caterer by profession, lives in a Gujarati Hindu household in Ahmedabad with his wife and two grown children, of which his elder son makes him to fix their engagement with a girl of his choice from a strict hindu cult.
+Dharampal Trivedi (Paresh Rawal), a caterer by profession, lives in a Gujarati Hindu household in Ahmedabad with his wife and two grown children, of which his elder son requests him to fix his engagement with a girl of his choice from a strict Hindu cult.
 Extremely derisive towards Muslims, he starts his days with the old songs of a Punjabi Sikh pop singer Manjeet Manchala (Gippy Grewal), who has now stopped producing albums and disappeared mysteriously.
 Besides, he has regular arguments with a Muslim neighbour, Nawab Mehmood Nazim Ali Shah Khan Bahadur (Annu Kapoor).
 One day, Dharampal visits his late mother's bank vault to collect her belongings.
 He then finds adoption papers certifying he was adopted in 1960.
 He then glancing all the details decides to get the details of his biological parents and visits the orphanage from where he was adopted to discover himself to be biologically muslim and born in a muslim family.
 This shocks him, considering how much he dislikes Muslims, and he decides to keep this a secret.
 Eventually, he admits to Nawab that he is also a Muslim, and that he must find his real father, Meer Shaukat Ali, in order to speak to him.
 They discover that Meer is in a critical condition due to old age, living in a senior home.
 The Imaam taking care of Meer tells Dharampal that if Meer saw that his only son has been brought up as a non-Muslim, it could cause severe damage to his health.
 Therefore, he tells Dharampal to learn how to become a true Muslim and come back to meet Meer once he is ready.